 Project Managers are the owners of the Project, responsible for seeing it through to completion.
 They are the ones who inspire the project teams with a sense of shared purpose and connect them with all the stakeholders to achieve the ultimate goal of the Project.
 They focus on maximizing the ROI of the Project by balancing triple constraints (cost, time, and scope).
 Although they get involved in building the projects, their focus is on maximizing the value (ROI) of the Project.

-What kind of a role is Scrum Master?
+What kind of role is Scrum Master?

 Scrum is an empirical process framework that is used for solving complex problems.
 Scrum is an emergent practice that evokes Product Thinking in product teams to continuously learn about the problem to be solved and uncover the solution.
-A complex domain is a different territory that what Project Manager dwell in, a complicated context where at least the scope is well known.
-In this context, just having skill is not enough, but a team cognition and willingness to run quick experiments are crucial.
+A complex domain is a different territory than what Project Manager dwells in, a complicated context where at least the scope is well known.
+In this context, just having skill is not enough, but team cognition and willingness to run quick experiments are crucial.
 One needs to build a learning system to enable teams to embrace such emergent practices.
 Scrum Masters are the ones who are responsible for building such a system.
 Scrum Master's role is System-focused, unlike the Project Manager's role, which is Business-focused.
 Learn more about Scrum Master's role here,

-If you were to find a role that's focused on Systems in Project setup, who would that be?
+If you were to find a role that's focused on Systems in Project set up, who would that be?
 Project Management Office, right?
 Per PMBOK, the Project Management Office (PMO) is defined as "a management structure that standardizes the project-related governance processes and facilitates the sharing of resources, methodologies, tools, and techniques".
 Well, I'm not saying PMO is like a Scrum Master.
 They operate in different contexts.
 All I'm saying is they are on the same side of the focus area in their own contexts.